 Who is the Winner?

-Quite understandably, the AMD Ryzen 7 4700G has the best multi-core performance because it is the only CPU in this list with an 8 core processor and 16 threads.
+Quite understandably, the AMD Ryzen 7 4700G has the best multi-core performance because it is the only CPU in this list with an 8-core processor and 16 threads.

-We suggest you strike a good balance between price and performance.
+I suggest you strike a good balance between price and performance.

 Does PC Gaming Use Multiple Cores?

 For instance, Minecraft uses 2-3 cores at max.
 Having a CPU with more cores will not benefit the game.
-It COULD, however, benefit your overall system performance particularly if you have other software and applications running in the background.
+It COULD, however, benefit your overall system performance, particularly if you have other software and applications running in the background.